joshcc27/winter_research_brownian_motion_optical_tweezers/README.md

 ## Provenance and references

-Winter Research Project (MATH7012 precursor), University of Queensland, June–July 2026.
+Winter Research Project, University of Queensland, June–July 2026.
 Supervisor: Alex Stilgoe.
-This is solo coursework research, not a redistributable package.
+This is solo coursework research.

-Anchor references, tagged by where they bite:
+Feferences

 - Volpe & Volpe, *Simulation of a Brownian particle in an optical trap*, Am.
-J. Phys. **81**, 224 (2013) — the BD tutorial behind Phase 1.
+J. Phys. **81**, 224 (2013)
 - Jones, Maragò & Volpe, *Optical Tweezers: Principles and Applications* (Cambridge, 2015) — Ch.
 7 (Brownian motion) for Phases 1–2; Ch.
 3 (dipole approximation) for the force field; Ch.
 20–21 (statistical physics, nanothermodynamics) for the non-conservative applications.
-- Risken, *The Fokker–Planck Equation* — OU process, eigenfunction methods, the Schrödinger correspondence.
-- Chang & Cooper, J. Comp.
-Phys. **6**, 1 (1970) — the flux-conserving discretisation for Phase 1.
-- Roichman, Sun et al., Phys.
-Rev. Lett.
-(2008); Sun, Roichman & Grier, Phys.
-Rev. E (2010) — the Brownian-vortex phenomenology for Phase 3.